-A detox, especially when involving health and weight loss, has become a craze over the years - but why do people neglect their skin?
+A detox, especially when involving health and weight loss, has become a craze over the years, but what's the deal when it comes to detoxing skin?

 If you don’t regularly care for your skin and have never tried a detox, then you could find that you suffer with breakouts, acne, skin discolouration, enlarged pores or oil-prone skin.

-That’s why we’ve devised some ways you can detox to remove impurities, toxins, pollutants and dead skin cells, and get the revitalised skin you’ve always dreamed of.
+A simple skin detox can help remove impurities, toxins, pollutants and dead skin cells that are preventing you from achieving the revitalised skin you’ve always dreamed of.